The Value of Key Performance Indicators: Unlock Your Data

 MAKE THOSE KPI REPORTS AUDIENCE-CENTRIC

-The first group – senior leadership – received a culled down executive size report of no more than three metrics.
+The first group – senior leadership – received a culled-down executive-size report of no more than three metrics.
 The idea was to have everyone on the same page with something that was easily digested and summarized and could fit on an index card in a pocket if desired.
-For our executive KPIs we selected reach, search and satisfaction.
+For our executive KPIs, we selected reach, search, and satisfaction.

 The third group was the AF Portal team, responsible for the day-to-day operations of the enterprise effort.
 Here, team members got all seven metrics that the Content Managers got, along with three more: adoption (to capture registered users), loyalty (to get at time per page and trends) and help desk (where we pinpointed the metric to problem types only, although other help desk metrics were circulated to another team more focused on that part of the effort).